ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/zsaurus/CVE-2016-0801-test](https://github.com/zsaurus/CVE-2016-0801-test) :  ![starts](https://img.shields.io/github/stars/zsaurus/CVE-2016-0801-test.svg) ![forks](https://img.shields.io/github/forks/zsaurus/CVE-2016-0801-test.svg)

 ## CVE-2016-0800
- The SSLv2 protocol, as used in OpenSSL before 1.0.1s and 1.0.2 before 1.0.2g and other products, requires a server to send a ServerVerify message before establishing that a client possesses certain plaintext RSA data, which makes it easier for remote attackers to decrypt TLS ciphertext data by leveraging a Bleichenbacher RSA padding oracle, aka a &quot;DROWN&quot; attack.
+ The SSLv2 protocol, as used in OpenSSL before 1.0.1s and 1.0.2 before 1.0.2g and other products, requires a server to send a ServerVerify message before establishing that a client possesses certain plaintext RSA data, which makes it easier for remote attackers to decrypt TLS ciphertext data by leveraging a Bleichenbacher RSA padding oracle, aka a "DROWN" attack.

 - [https://github.com/anthophilee/A2SV--SSL-VUL-Scan](https://github.com/anthophilee/A2SV--SSL-VUL-Scan) :  ![starts](https://img.shields.io/github/stars/anthophilee/A2SV--SSL-VUL-Scan.svg) ![forks](https://img.shields.io/github/forks/anthophilee/A2SV--SSL-VUL-Scan.svg)

 ## CVE-2016-0793
- Incomplete blacklist vulnerability in the servlet filter restriction mechanism in WildFly (formerly JBoss Application Server) before 10.0.0.Final on Windows allows remote attackers to read the sensitive files in the (1) WEB-INF or (2) META-INF directory via a request that contains (a) lowercase or (b) &quot;meaningless&quot; characters.
+ Incomplete blacklist vulnerability in the servlet filter restriction mechanism in WildFly (formerly JBoss Application Server) before 10.0.0.Final on Windows allows remote attackers to read the sensitive files in the (1) WEB-INF or (2) META-INF directory via a request that contains (a) lowercase or (b) "meaningless" characters.